teesar/as3-2/README.md

 * Arch Linux Image Uploaded to Digital Ocean.

 #### Step 1)
-* Create two arch linux dropslets on digital ocean with a shared tag.
+* Create two arch linux droplets on digital ocean with a shared tag.
 I suggest the word "web".
 * Move this github repository onto each of your droplets using your preferred method. (github, sftp, etc)

 #### Step 2)